-Installation may be more of a hassle, but if you're in the market for a clever door guard - and really one of the best security cameras on the market - the Hello certainly needs to be considered.
+Installation may be more of a hassle, but if you're in the market for a clever door guard - and really one of the best video doorbells and best security cameras on the market - the Hello certainly needs to be considered.

 Your final choice will likely come down to the installation process, and the aesthetics of the two smart doorbells, but the Nest Hello offers an excellent experience.

 The Nest Hello price is $229 (£229) for the device, but Nest offers a professional installation package in the UK which takes the cost up to £329 (around $430).

 That's £100 for installation, so you may want to get a few quotes from local fitters to see if they can do it cheaper.

 It does mean it's a touch more expensive than the Ring 2, but if you shop around the Hello can be found a little cheaper away from Nest’s official site.

 Another way to save some money is to purchase some other Nest products at the same time, but bundle deals differ by region so you'll need to check on your local Nest website.

 The Nest Hello is a great-looking device, with a slender design making it a slicker, more premium offering than the slightly bulkier Ring.